 Microfiber dusters such as the Swiffer are great for everyday cleaning.
-The disposable cloths pick up dust and pet hair without scattering it through the air.
+The disposable cleaning cloths pick up dust and pet hair without scattering it through the air.
 Swiffer even has an inexpensive model with a vacuum to pick up debris and dust over larger areas.

-For deeper cleaning consider using a microfiber mop that won’t grind the dirt into your tiles.
-Many models are reusable and include pads that you can wash after every use.
-Best of all they’re flexible and get into the corners, unlike many string mops.
+For a deep clean, consider using a microfiber mop that won’t grind the dirt into your tiles.
+Many models are reusable and include pads you can wash after every use.
+Best of all, they’re flexible and get into the corners, unlike many string mops.

-You don’t need to soak them in cleaner either.
+You don’t need to soak them in a cleaning agent either.
 In fact, microfiber mops work best when they’re not saturated.
 Your floors won’t take forever to dry, and you won’t have to worry about kids or pets slipping on the tiles.

 Natural stone tiles are breathtaking to look at but need a lot of upkeep.
 Even the tumbled varieties can etch and scratch if you’re not careful.
 Marble tiles are especially tricky to keep clean.

 Never use a rough broom to clean these floors.
-Look for a soft-bristled model or better yet, use a vacuum made for tile flooring like this one: the Bissell PowerEdge on Amazon.
+Look for a soft-bristled model or, better yet, use a vacuum made for tile flooring like this one: the Bissell PowerEdge on Amazon.
 Try to find a lightweight model that’s easy to maneuver.